cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 This function reads from the **immutable database value** to figure out if the email is taken, and is still referentially transparent.
 It is however, not atomic.
-If you need this check to happen atomically, it needs to happen inside the transaction with a transactor function.
+If you need this check to happen atomically, it must be made with a transactor function.
 Users likely won't be signing up in such a tempo as to make that worth it, so we won't worry about it.

-## Multi pass writes
+## Multi-pass writes

-Ok, so far so good.
-But what about those functions that create some data, perform some more logic, then creates some more data?
+What about those functions that create some data, perform some more logic, then creates more data?
 How can we break those apart?
 Datomic to the rescue again.

-Let's say we have two functions that create a command result like above, and we want to exercise them one after another, but the second one needs to consider the results of the first one.
+Let's say we have two functions that create a command result like above, and the second one needs to consider the results from the first one.
 Datomic provides the `with` function for speculatively applying transaction data to a database without commiting it to the transaction log:

 ```clj
 (def res1 (create-user db input))